CalebPecka/16s_vs_Metabolomic/README.md

 ## Installation requirements:

 ### Install qiime2 requirements
+Qiime2 version 2021.8 was used for this project.
 For installation instructions, see documentation on qiime's website: https://docs.qiime2.org/2021.11/install/native/#install-qiime-2-within-a-conda-environment

 ### Data access
 16S and metagenomic data are available on SRA with accession number SRP114403: https://www.ncbi.nlm.nih.gov/sra/?term=SRP114403.